-Syrian Government Accused Of Killing Dozens in Chemical Attack
+Syrian Government Accused Of Killing Dozens In Chemical Attack

 Chlorine attacks have been used frequently in Syria, as recently as the last few weeks.

-President Trump, who recently told a crowd in Ohio that "We'll be coming out of Syria, like, very soon" took to Twitter this morning to condemn the attack, and calling for a "Big price..."
+President Trump has previously launched airstrikes against Syria following a chemical attack in the northern part of the country.
+His next steps are more unclear.
+Trump recently told a crowd in Ohio that "We'll be coming out of Syria, like, very soon."

+But he took to Twitter Sunday morning to condemn what he called a "mindless CHEMICAL attack."
+He referred to Syrian President Bashar Assad as an "animal" and pointed to a "big price to pay."

 Many dead, including women and children, in mindless CHEMICAL attack in Syria.
 Area of atrocity is in lockdown and encircled by Syrian Army, making it completely inaccessible to outside world.
 President Putin, Russia and Iran are responsible for backing Animal Assad.
 Big price...— Donald J. Trump (@realDonaldTrump) April 8, 2018